Statistics show medical professionals are migrating toward iPads. Now, one medical journal publisher says, advertisers have followed.

 “We're saying to advertisers, ‘We have a new way to reach physicians,'” said Karen Abramson, president and CEO of Wolters Kluwer Health Medical Research, which includes Lippincott Williams and Wilkins journals as well as the Ovid print titles.

-To remedy this situation, the publisher launched a new ad model: In January it stopped offering advertisers the option of purchasing print-only ads and moved to a plan that bundles print together with digital apps.
-A spokesperson said the move “is aimed at helping advertisers innovate their marketing strategies and benefit from the opportunity to offer ads in multimedia format,” such as videos and product tutorials.
+To encourage them to make the jump to advertise on its apps, the publisher launched a new ad model.
+In January it stopped offering advertisers the option of purchasing print-only ads.
+Print and digital apps are bundled together at one price.
+The decision “is aimed at helping advertisers innovate their marketing strategies and benefit from the opportunity to offer ads in multimedia format (videos, tutorials on products, etc.),” said a spokesperson.

-At the same time, the publisher has also migrated 52 of its journals onto the iPad and preliminary stats show the logic: data across six specialties show the average amount of time an iPad reader spends interacting with an ad is on average between 10 and 40 seconds.
+Meanwhile, the firm has migrated 52 of its journals, which cover new surgical techniques and medical advances, onto the iPad.
+Preliminary data across six specialties show the average amount of time an iPad reader spends interacting with an ad is on average between 10 and 40 seconds.
 Also, the addition of the iPad increased digital (web and app) page views between 30% and 70%.
+(The company said it doesn't have metrics on the subsequent digital ad engagement rate, or on how many seconds readers typically spend viewing print ads for its journals.)

-In contrast, Abramson said it's unlikely a print reader will look at an ad for 10 to 30 seconds.
-“The apps are able to engage their readers in a way that, quite frankly, journals in the print world cannot” she said.
+“When someone is reading a print page, they're very unlikely to spend 10-30 seconds viewing an ad,” Abramson said.
+“The apps are able to engage their readers in a way that, quite frankly, journals in the print world cannot.”

-Because the app drives a different customer experience than print, getting more pharma and device advertisers to take advantage of the medium requires bringing advertisers up to speed.
-“We are teaching advertisers about the notion of audience and not just print circulation,” Abramson said.
+Because the app drives a different customer experience than print, getting more pharma and device advertisers to take advantage of the medium will require education.
+“We are teaching advertisers about the notion of audience and not just print circulation, and that's been very appealing,” Abramson continued.
 “The typical behavior around print is you read it, put it on the shelf and don't come back.
-The behavior around digital is you repeat and repeat and repeat your view of the journal."
+The behavior around digital is you repeat and repeat and repeat your view of the journal.”